Your Memphis Rodent Control Experts

 - Shredded Siding or Insulation.
 If you notice insulation or exterior siding that has been chewed, shredded or pulled away around pipes or wiring, you have identified the point of entry for a rat, mouse or other rodent.

-- If left unchecked, a rat or mouse in your home can spread disease to humans and pets, contaminate food sources and cause extensive property damage.
+- If left unchecked, a roof rat or mouse in your home can spread disease to humans and pets, contaminate food sources and cause extensive property damage.
 It is critical that you address the problem as soon as possible, before it becomes unmanageable.

 Rodent FAQs You Need To Know